eclipse-hono/hono/CONTRIBUTING.md

 * Make sure you include test cases for non-trivial features
 * Make sure the test suite passes after your changes
 * Commit your changes into that branch
-* Use descriptive and meaningful commit messages
+* Use descriptive and meaningful commit messages.
+In particular, start the first line of the commit message with the number of the issue that the commit addresses, e.g. `[#9865] Add token based authentication.`
-* If you have a lot of commits squash them into a single commit
+* Squash multiple commits that are related to each other semantically into a single one
 * Make sure you use the `-s` flag when committing as explained above
 * Push your changes to your branch in your forked repository